Soulcalibur II

-is a 2002 fighting game developed by Project Soul and published by Namco and the third installment in the Soulcalibur series of weapon-based fighting games.
-It is the sequel to Soulcalibur, which was released in July 1998.
-Originally intended to be released on Sega's NAOMI board, the game was released on the Namco System 246 arcade board before being ported to the PlayStation 2, GameCube and Xbox in 2003.
+is a 2002 fighting game developed and published by Namco.
+It is the third installment in the Soulcalibur series of weapon-based fighting games as the sequel to Soulcalibur (1998).
+Originally intended to be released on Sega's NAOMI arcade board, the game was built on the Namco System 246 board before being ported to the PlayStation 2, GameCube, and Xbox home consoles.

 The game's plot revolves around the legendary weapon Soul Edge having been shattered into pieces, with different characters seeking to collect all the pieces to gain possession of the complete weapon or to destroy it once and for all.
 Compared to Soulcalibur, Soulcalibur II had improvements in graphics and the game system and introduced several new and guest characters.
-This is the first Soul game depicting the 1590 A.D. trilogy, which ends in Soulcalibur IV.

-The game was a critical and commercial success, with the introduction of guest characters to the series, particularly Link on the GameCube version, being acclaimed by critics and audiences alike.
-A high-definition port, titled SoulCalibur II HD Online, was released for the PlayStation 3 and Xbox 360 in 2013.
+The game was a critical and commercial success, with the introduction of guest characters to the series, particularly Link on the GameCube version, being acclaimed by critics and audiences alike, and considered to be one of the greatest video games ever made.
+A high-definition port, titled SoulCalibur II HD Online, based on the PlayStation 2 version, was released for the PlayStation 3 and Xbox 360 in 2013.
+The GameCube version was re-released as a launch game on the Nintendo Classics service on the Nintendo Switch 2 in 2025.
+It received a sequel, Soulcalibur III (2005).